Efinix-Inc/br2-efinix/docs/ethernet_example_design.md

 - MicroSD card

 **Steps**

+**Ti180M484**

+1. Connect the FMC-to-QSE adapter card to Ti180J484 devkit

+2. Connect the Ethernet daughter to J1 header of the FMC-to-QSE adapter card

+**Ti60F225**

 1. Conenct the Ethernet daughter card to P1 header of the Ti60 development board.
 2. Set J8, J9, J10, J11 headers to 1.8V.